Every day at school, a feverish nightmare was likely to occur. Back then, I was unaware of my learning disability and knew nothing of dyslexia.

 Victim Blaming

-Memory is a funny thing.
-Somehow, for awhile I was able to get passed
+Somehow, for a while, I was able to get past

 Victim Blaming